 Director, Center for Global Cancer Medicine

-International efforts are ongoing to create infrastructure and train health care professionals to ensure that women receive quality breast cancer for early diagnosis and treatment of breast cancer.
+Creating infrastructure and training health care professionals to ensure that previously underserved women in Rwanda receive quality screening and treatment for breast cancer.

-Lawrence N. Shulman, M.D., is the Deputy Director for Clinical Services of the Abramson Cancer Center at the University of Pennsylvania, and Director of their newly formed Center for Global Cancer Medicine.
-He has a leadership role in the strategic development of cancer services for the Cancer Center and its affiliated hospitals.
+Lawrence N. Shulman, M.D., is the Deputy Director for Clinical Services of the Abramson Cancer Center at the University of Pennsylvania, and Director of their Center for Global Cancer Medicine.
+He has a leadership role in the strategic development of cancer services for the Cancer Center and its affiliated hospitals and ambulatory cancer centers.

 A specialist in the treatment of patients with breast cancer, his research includes development of new cancer therapies, and implementation of cancer treatment programs in low-resource settings.